North Korean defectors: Paths of migration

 For most North Koreans, there are no safe options for leaving the country.
 Regardless of which path is taken, United States special envoy for North Korean Human Rights Issues Robert R. King asserts that there is danger and risk associated with tremendous repercussions for being caught.
 The border to the south, shared with South Korea, is heavily guarded and militarized with constant lookouts, millions of landmines, and thousands of soldiers on both sides of the border itself.
-The 10-mile northern border shared with Russia is also constantly patrolled and the Russian soldiers immediately turn any defectors over to the North Korean government.
+The 10 mi northern border shared with Russia is also constantly patrolled and the Russian soldiers immediately turn any defectors over to the North Korean government.
 Leaving by water is just as difficult with the guards along the coasts, limited access to boats, and sea patrols to catch anyone who may get through the first defense measures.
 The only other option is through the Chinese border.
 In comparison it is safe, but it is still very risky and difficult.